slerman12/Help-me/3-Termination.md

 **"You did not schedule a make-up review."**

 The make-up review deadline was August 30th.
 I was notified of my stipend being cut and 2nd advisor leaving on July, 24th.
 July, 24th precedes August 30th.
+See [here](https://github.com/slerman12/Detective-Sam/blob/main/7-Ongoing.md).

 **"Your committee believes you could finish fairly soon if you would heed their advice regarding the research plan, but you have declined to do so."**